I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 However, the good news is that you’re about to be armed with incredibly powerful knowledge that will ensure you evade these blood-hungry pre-launch and launch killers…

-1. Delays – If you’re launching a new business opportunity and you announce that you’re launching on July 1st, then something happens and you have to push the launch out a week or two or more, you might as well consider as much as 75% of your list… GONE.
+1. Delay Monsters – If you’re launching a new business opportunity and you announce that you’re launching on July 1st, then something happens and you have to push the launch out a week or two or more, you might as well consider as much as 75% of your list… GONE.

 They have moved onto something else.